Yahia Zagury

-Yahia Zagury (يحيى زاڭوري; יחיא זאגורי; 1878–1959) was a leader of the Jewish community in Morocco under French colonial rule.
+Yahia Zagury (يحيى زاڭوري; יחיא זאגורי; 1878–1959) was a leader of the Jewish community in Morocco, adviser to French Résident Général in Morocco Hubert Lyautey, and inspector of Jewish institutions (1919–1937) under French colonial rule.
 He supported French rule in Morocco and opposed Zionism.

 Biography

 He was born in Casablanca in 1878.
 He worked as a tarjuman in the French consulate in Casablanca.
 In 1907, in the French bombardment and invasion of Casablanca, Zagury guided French forces through the medina to the French consulate, where Europeans had taken refuge and were under siege.
 Zagury was then decorated with the Legion of Honour, accorded French citizenship, and appointed as an advisor to résident général Hubert Lyautey.
 A French colonial policy reorganizing the Jewish communities in Morocco passed as two ḍahīrs on May 22, 1918 established local Jewish councils and committees modeled after those existing in France as well as a centralized rabbinical court located in Rabat.
 Zagury was involved in these changes and took the position of inspector general of Jewish institutions, created on June 23, 1919, which reported to the French Protectorate's Directorate of Indigenous Affairs.
 He occupied this post from 1919 to 1937.

 At the beginning of WWII, he and the Bulgarian Yomtob D. Sémach, Alliance Israélite Universelle delegate in Morocco, sought to get German Jewish refugees interned by the French colonial authorities as enemy foreign nationals released, but without success.
 They also attempted to get the approval of the French colonial authorities for Moroccan Jewish volunteers to join the French war effort, but this too was denied.

 In March 1941, Vichy France established a Commissariat-General for Jewish Affairs led by the French antisemite and Nazi collaborator Xavier Vallat.
 On June 2, it published the second law on the status of Jews, which sought to exclude Jews from economic life.
 It put into effect a numerus clausus in the liberal professions of medicine, pharmacy, and the bar, as well as at universities and grandes écoles, and prescribed a census of Jews in the Zone libre.
 The new status applied in Algeria, and Vallat also wanted to extend it to Morocco and Tunisia, which were then French protectorates and therefore legally sovereign.
 Monitoring the situation, Zagury and the leaders of other major Jewish communities in Morocco—Albert Amiel in Rabat, Ben Sion Hayot in Salé, and Joseph Berdugo in Meknes—addressed résident général Charles Noguès expressing their concern.

 After the war, Zagury assumed the presidency of the committee of the Jewish community of Casablanca and held the post until his death in 1959.